Smilooooo/Smilooooo.github.io/_posts/2025-05-13-pigeon-post.md

  | ![Geoguessr Divisions](/images/geoGuessrDivisionsEval.png) |
 |:---:|
-|Geolocalization error of PIGEON against human players of various in-game skill levels across 458 multi-round
+|Figure 10: Geolocalization error of PIGEON against human players of various in-game skill levels across 458 multi-round
 matches.
 The Champion Division consists of the top 0.01% of players.
 The median error is higher since GeoGuessr round difficulties are adjusted dynamically, increasing with every round.|

 In addition to that we can really recommend watching the following video where the authors put their model to the test against an actual Geoguessr professionals in a live match: